mbarkhau/sbk/READMEv2.md

 b'6cf1a22113182d8c66c8972e693b1cc3bb1d931a691265bad75e935b1254fccd'
 ```

+This implementation is an unfortunate compromise.
+A better implementation would require an adjustment to the Argon2 library, which would be more effort.
 I would [greatly appreciate feedback](https://gitlab.com/mbarkhau/sbk/issues/1) on the effect this approach has on the strength of the KDF and if there is a better approach.
-My assesmet so far is that using `t >= 20` has a comparable cost to plain argon2, with the wrapper adding very minimal overhead.
+My assessment so far is that using `t >= 20` has a comparable cost to plain argon2, with the wrapper adding very minimal overhead.
 The worst case is for `t=10` where the overhead of the wrapper ranges from 50-60%.
 This is plausible if we assume that the overhead is amortized the more iterations we do within argon2.
 I assume that low overhead compared to plain argon2 also means that there is very little room for an attacker to optimize and therefore that this approach is safe.

 ## Encoding Secrets: Mnemonics and Intcodes

-> Aside: The work done in this section preceeded the release of Trezor Shamir Backup, which has many
+> Aside: The work done in this section preceded the release of Trezor Shamir Backup/SLIP0039, which has many
 > similarities to it.
 The wordlists of both are composed with similar considerations for length, edit distance and
 > phonetic distinctness.
-The most significant difference is the greter redundancy in the mnemonic encoding of SBK as
-> compared with SLIP0039.

 ### Prelude on Physical Deterioration

-The most diligently implemented software cannot protect your secrets from physical deterioration and distruction.
+The most diligently implemented software cannot protect your secrets from physical deterioration and destruction.
 There are books, scrolls and tablets that have been preserved for centuries, provided they were protected from weather, fluctuations in humidity, exposure to light, from insects and if they used materials that did not break down in chemical reactions.

 If you want your shares to survive until they are needed, there are simple ways to protect them from deterioration.
 Here are some inexpensive suggestions, ordered by increasing level of paranoia: